se6en/Load-SRT/README.md

 # Load-SRT
+# 6/30/2022
+Implement loading SRT files encoded with ANSI, UTF-8, UTF-8-BOM, UTF-16 BE BOM and UTF-16 LE BOM.
+Currently the application will preload the file to distinguish the encoder of the file at first.
+Then it will use <b>std::wbuffer_convert</b> to covert the file stream and read each line in the file.

+According to my test, all these files can be loaded correctly.
+Both content and format are kept as expected.

+But since I found that the <b>std::wbuffer_convert</b> is deprecated since C++17, I create another branch to try to read the content without extra interface.
+Will be merged into the main branch after I finished.

 # 6/24/2022
 Implement the function of parse format information from subtitle file.
 Including bold(<>), italic, underline and color indformation.
 Color tag may be hex value string, color name string or color rgb value string, also support to convert them to C++ format color value COLORREF.